 - A 75 g two-hour OGTT as soon as possible after booking (whether in the first or second trimester), and a further 75 g two-hour OGTT at 24-28 weeks if the results of the first OGTT are normal.

-- Offer women with any of the other risk factors for gestational diabetes a 75 g two-hour OGTT at 24-28 weeks.
+- Offer women with any of the other risk factors for GDM a 75 g two-hour OGTT at 24-28 weeks.

 Glucose tolerance changes with the duration of the pregnancy so that the gestation at which the diagnosis was made should be recorded and, if made in the third trimester, there should be some caution about the clinical implications of impaired glucose tolerance.